refinedev/refine/documentation/docs/core/tutorial.md

 [Refer to the `useOne` documentation for detailed usage information. &#8594](/core/hooks/data/useOne.md)

 :::caution attention
-`useShow()` is the preferred hook for fetching data from current resource.
-For query foreign resources you may use the low-level `useOne()` hook.
+`useShow()` is the preferred hook for fetching data from the current resource.
+To query foreign resources you may use the low-level `useOne()` hook.
 :::

-Since we've got access to raw data returning from `useShow()`, there is no restriction how it's displayed on your components.
+Since we've got access to raw data returning from `useShow()`, there is no restriction on how it's displayed on your components.

 <div class="img-container">
     <div class="window">